Koda-Pig/metaversal-test/README.md

 ## Other improvements I'd like to do

-- Add a toggle to text-ellipses the post content;
+- Add a read more to text-ellipses the post content;
+- Add toggle for dark mode